Introduction to Microsoft Flow

 Is Microsoft Flow the replacement for SharePoint Workflow

 Yes, Microsoft Flow is a replacement for SharePoint workflow, but not every time.
 SharePoint Designer creates some powerful and complicated workflows on lists and libraries in SharePoint Flow.
-At the same time, you need to build a workflow for yourself.
+At the same time, build a workflow for yourself.
 Microsoft flow works perfectly with many apps.

 Microsoft Flow is integrated with SharePoint and it is a part of Office 365.
 If you want to build Flow, you can start within Custom lists and Modern SharePoint Document Libraries.